Artist diploma - Interpretation Creation - 3ème Cycle

 2. a letter of motivation.

-In the event of insufficient applications, the Conservatoire reserves the right to extend the deadline for submitting videos.
+If the number of applications is insufficient, the Conservatoire reserves the right to extend the submission deadline.

 Candidates may submit pre-existing videos.

-Instructions for sending the application will be sent to candidates after payment of the registration fee.
+Instructions for submitting the dossier will be sent after payment of the registration fee.

 Admission (September)

-2. performance of a work or excerpt from a work of your choice, composed after 1950, without electronics (between 7 and 10 minutes);
+2. performance of a work or excerpt from a work of your choice, composed after 1950, without electronics (between 7 and 10 minutes).
+Solo works are recommended;

-4. a 15-minute interview, in French or English, focusing on :
+4. a 15-minute interview, in French or English, covering:

-Candidates are divided into groups of around ten and take part in a half-hour session of improvisation, semi-directed by a teacher from the Conservatoire.
+Candidates are divided into groups of about ten and take part in a half-hour improvisation session, semi-directed by a Conservatoire teacher.

-The jury observes the interaction between the candidates, their ability to come up with relevant musical proposals, their creativity and imagination when faced with the problems posed...
+The jury observes the interactions between candidates, their ability to make musically relevant proposals, their creativity, and their imagination when facing the challenges posed.

 Description of the orchestral line test

-Each candidate is placed in a box for 10 minutes with a compulsory orchestral work from the 20th or 21st century repertoire.
+Each candidate is placed in isolation for 10 minutes with a required orchestral excerpt, drawn from the 20th- or 21st-century repertoire.

-For male and female candidates, this round may be based on an extract from the solo or chamber music repertoire of the 20th or 21st century.
+For singers, this examination may instead be based on an excerpt from a solo or chamber work of the 20th or 21st century.

-For round 2, candidates may be accompanied by a musician of their choice.
-The Conservatoire does not provide an accompanist.
+For the repertoire examination, candidates may be accompanied by musicians of their choice.
+The Conservatoire does not provide accompanists.

 Maximum age : 30